 Thanks to their infrared detection capability, thermal vision is ideal for video surveillance projects where lighting conditions are very poor or when smoke, fog or other influences darken the scene.
 Moreover, thermal cameras are particularly good in installations where long distances require coverage.

 A great competitive advantage over other security cameras is that infrared thermal cameras do not require light to perform detections.
-Thermal cameras also measure temperatures, even over long distances and while maintaining accuracy.
+These cameras also measure temperatures, even over long distances and while maintaining accuracy.

-These types of thermal camera systems are often used in perimeter security installations around critical infrastructures to detect overheating and for fire prevention, among other uses.
+These types of infrared camera systems are often used in perimeter security installations around critical infrastructures to detect overheating and for fire prevention, among other uses.

 Benefits of using thermal security cameras